Respiratory Continuous Monitoring

 1. Universal Interface Integration

-Our humidity‑responsive fibre is pre‑integrated into standard nasal cannulas and masks.
-No new wearables, no skin‑perfusion issues—just seamless sensing within existing routine workflows.
+Our sensor does not add new wearables, and have no skin‑perfusion issues—just seamless sensing within existing routine workflows.

 1. Direct-Source Waveform Capture

-By sensing directly at the nose and mouth, we eliminate the motion noise that plagues SpO₂‑derived monitoring.
+By sensing directly, we eliminate the motion noise that plagues SpO₂‑derived monitoring.
 The result is a clean, motion‑tolerant respiratory waveform with a high signal‑to‑noise ratio.

 What Clinicians Say: